ViljamiN/drone-assignment/README.md

 ### `Software stack`

-This web application is built using Node for the backend and React + p5 libraries for the front end.
+This web application is built using Node for the back end and React + p5 libraries for the front end.